leevi-laitala/LUT_Database-Systems-Management/README.md

 # Project - Database Systems Management

-This repo contains some sample queries to a database.
+This repo contains some sample queries to a database, for a school project.